 Room for up to six cultural entities and 14 emergent projects in seedbed format.

 - FIVE 15 AND 30 M2 MEETING ROOMS.

 The structure favours exchange and relations between the projects.

 On the ground floor there is a section where activities open to the public are developed and where the communal spaces and services are.

-- A LOUNGE SPACE WITH A 500 M2 BAR AND DINNER
+- A 500 M2 LOBBY WITH A BAR AND DINING AREA

 FOR PRESENTING PROJECTS, SUBMITTING PROPOSALS AND MAKING BOOKINGS, PLEASE CONTACT THE FABRA I COATS OFFICIALS DIRECTLY.